Auriga: History and mythology

-Auriga is also said to represent Phaethon, son of the sun Helios, who tricked his father into letting him drive his chariot for a day.
-Phaethon crashed and burned, scorching the earth.
-He was then placed in the night sky as the Auriga.
-Regardless of Auriga's specific representation, it is likely that the constellation was created by the ancient Greeks to commemorate the importance of the chariot in their society.
+In late antiquity two Latin poets, Claudian and Nonnus, identified Auriga as Phaethon in their works.
+In the common version of the myth, Phaethon, the son of the sun Helios, attempted to drive his father's chariot for a day.
+Unable to control the chariot, Phaethon veered off course, causing chaos on the earth below.
+In order to avert further disaster, Zeus killed Phaethon with a thunderbolt and his burned remains fell to the earth, landing in a river.
+Claudian and Nonnus add to this story that Helios then placed Phaethon in the sky as the constellation Auriga.
+Regardless of Auriga's specific representation, it is possible that the constellation was created by the ancient Greeks to commemorate the importance of the chariot in their society.

 An incidental appearance of Auriga in Greek mythology is as the limbs of Medea's brother.
 In the myth of Jason and the Argonauts, as they journeyed home, Medea killed her brother and dismembered him, flinging the parts of his body into the sea, represented by the Milky Way.
 Each individual star represents a different limb.

 Capella is associated with the mythological she-goat Amalthea, who breast-fed the infant Zeus.
 It forms an asterism with the stars Epsilon Aurigae, Zeta Aurigae, and Eta Aurigae, the latter two of which are known as the Haedi (the Kids).
 Though most often associated with Amalthea, Capella has sometimes been associated with Amalthea's owner, a nymph.
 The myth of the nymph says that the goat's hideous appearance, resembling a Gorgon, was partially responsible for the Titans' defeat, because Zeus skinned the goat and wore it as his aegis.
 The asterism containing the goat and kids had been a separate constellation; however, Ptolemy merged the Charioteer and the Goats in the 2nd-century Almagest.
 Before that, Capella was sometimes seen as its own constellation—by Pliny the Elder and Manilius—called Capra, Caper, or Hircus, all of which relate to its status as the "goat star".
 Zeta Aurigae and Eta Aurigae were first called the "Kids" by Cleostratus, an ancient Greek astronomer.